 A 16-inch chainsaw blade must meet three critical specifications: pitch, gauge, and drive links.
 If you want to buy a chain that fits your saw perfectly, you should understand these terms.

 Pitch: It indicates the average distance between two rivets on the chain.
 The most common pitch is 3/8″ and .325″.
-It is important that the chain pitch matches the drive sprocket and bar tip pitch of your saw.
+The chain pitch must match the drive sprocket and bar tip pitch of your saw.

 Gauge: This refers to the thickness of the drive links, which fit in the groove of the guide bar.
 The most common gauges are .043, .050, and .063.
 An incorrect gauge results in chains that are too loose and risk derailing, or too tight and cause binding and wear.